LesFerch/RightClickTools/README.md

 ### Install Using Setup Program

+This option supports the modern context menu, but requires Administrator rights to do the install.
+To use this option with a Standard user account, temporarily make your Standard user an Administrator, do the installation, and then switch the user back to Standard.

 Use this option if you want to:

 - add Right-Click Tools to the modern (Windows 11) context menu.